ikahbasi/read_V1/README.md

 I just try to make first work in github

-    This code has 3 simple function for read,write and plot V1 file (file.V1 is strong motion or acceleration data of earthquake)
+    This code has 3 simple function for read,write and plot V1-file in v1.py
+    (file.V1 is strong motion or acceleration data of earthquake)

         1)read_v1